project-imas/encrypted-core-data/README.md

 ## Recognition

-MITRE wishes to thank [Caleb Davenport](https://github.com/calebmdavenport) for creating, implementing, and pushing for this security control.
+MITRE wishes to thank [Caleb Davenport](https://github.com/calebmdavenport) for creating, implementing, and pushing for the public release of this security control.

 ## License